Hiking in Moloka‘i

 Kalaupapa Trail.
 You can hike down to the Kalaupapa Peninsula and back via this 3-mile, 26-switchback route.
 The trail is often nearly vertical, traversing the face of the high sea cliffs.
 You can reach Kalaupapa Trail off Highway 470 near Kalaupapa Overlook.
 Only those in excellent condition should attempt it.
 You can also arrange a guided hike with Molokai Outdoors.
 Off Hwy.
 470, Kualapuu, HI, 96757.

-On your way up to the preserve, be sure to stop at Waikolu Overlook, which gazes into a precipitous canyon.
-Once inside the preserve, various trails are clearly marked.
-The trail of choice—and you can drive right to it—is the 1.5-mi boardwalk trail through Pepeopae Bog, an ecological treasure.
+Kamakou Preserve.
+The Nature Conservancy of Hawaii manages the 2,774-acre Kamakou Preserve, one of the last stands of Hawaii's native plants and birds.
+A long rough dirt road, which begins not far from Kaunakakai, leads to the preserve.
+This is the landscape of prediscovery Hawaii and can be a mean trek, and a four-wheel-drive vehicle is essential.
+On your way up, be sure to stop at Waikolu Overlook, which gazes into a precipitous canyon.
+Once inside the preserve the trail of choice—and you can drive right to it—is the 1½-mile boardwalk trail through Pepeopae Bog, an ecological treasure.
 Be aware that incoming fog can blot out your trail and obscure markers.
-This is the landscape of prediscovery Hawaii and can be a mean trek.
-The road to the Kamakou Preserve is not marked, so you must check in with the Nature Conservancy.
-Let the staff know that you plan to visit the preserve, and pick up the informative 24-page brochure with trail maps.
-Molokai Industrial Park, 23 Pueo Pl., 3 miles west of Kaunakakai, Kaunakakai, HI, 96748. www.nature.org.
+The road to the Kamakou Preserve is not marked, so you must check in with the Nature Conservancy prior to embarking upon this somewhat risky journey.
+23 Pueo Pl., 3 miles west of Kaunakakai, Kaunakakai, HI, 96748. www.nature.org.

 Going with a Guide

-Halawa Valley Cultural Waterfall Hike.
+Halawa Valley Falls Cultural Hike.
 This gorgeous, steep-walled valley was carved by two rivers and is rich in history.
 Site of the earliest Polynesian settlement on Molokai, Halawa is a sustained island culture with its ingeniously designed loi, or taro fields.
 Because of a tsunami in 1948 and changing cultural conditions in the 1960s, the valley was largely abandoned.
-Hawaiian families are restoring the loi and taking visitors on guided hikes through the valley, which includes two of Molokai's luakini heiau (sacred temples), many historic sites, and the trail to Moaula Falls, a 250-foot cascade.
+The Solatorio Ohana (family) is restoring the loi and taking visitors on guided hikes through the valley, which includes two of Molokai's luakini heiau (sacred temples), many historic sites, and the trail to Moaula Falls, a 250-foot cascade.
 Bring water, food, and insect repellent, and wear sturdy shoes that can get wet.
-The 4.2 mile round-trip hike is rated intermediate to advanced and includes two moderate river crossings.
+The 3½-mile round-trip hike is rated intermediate to advanced and includes two moderate river crossings.
 HI.
-808/553–5926. www.molokaifishanddive.com. $75.
+808/551–5538 or 808/551–1055. www.halawavalleymolokai.com. $60.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013